oroinc/documentation/user_guide/marketing_list.rst

 - General details of the list

-- The grid of the list.
+- Grid of the list

 Grid of the Marketing List
 ^^^^^^^^^^^^^^^^^^^^^^^^^^